oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   3: optional string email,
 }
 ```
 Of these examples, only JSON is data that can be read unambiguously by applications with no format-specific parsing code.
 For that reason, JADN definitions in JSON format are considered authoritative over other formats.
-Specifications that include JADN definitions in another format SHOULD also make available the same definitions in JSON format.
+Specifications that include JADN definitions in a non-data format SHOULD also make available the same definitions in JSON format.

 ## 3.2 Options
 This section defines a mechanism to support expressive and varied type definitions within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements may be accommodated by defining new options without affecting that structure.